Lawson State Community College - Birmingham Campus

 - (205) 929-6384

-1 state-approved Certified Nurse Aide training program in Birmingham.
+7 state-approved Certified Nurse Aide training programs in Birmingham.
+Tuition ranges from Free to $899.
 Alabama requires 75 hours minimum of training and uses Prometric for the competency exam.

 Programs in Birmingham